Overrided/Fb2.Document/Readme.md

 As in fact library operates on top of `XDocument` ([Linq to XML](https://docs.microsoft.com/en-us/dotnet/standard/linq/linq-xml-overview)) requirements on `fb2` content validity from `xml` viewpoint (correctly closed tags etc.) are more than relevant while not forgetting of `fb2 standard` requierements.

-To simplify error-handling for different validation, loading and editing errors library adds custom exceptions in version `2.1.0`.
+To simplify error-handling for different validation, loading and editing errors library provides custom exceptions:

 `Fb2DocumentLoadingException`  - thrown if `Fb2Document.Load(...)` or `Fb2Document.LoadAsync(...)` fails.
 `Fb2NodeLoadingException`  - thrown if `Fb2Node.Load(...)` method fails.